gio256/rizzo/README.md

 # Riz

-Riz borrows heavily from the design and implementation of [0xPolygonZero/zk\_evm](https://github.com/0xPolygonZero/zk_evm).
+Powered by starky and [plonky2](https://github.com/0xPolygonZero/plonky2), Riz borrows heavily from the design and implementation of [0xPolygonZero/zk\_evm](https://github.com/0xPolygonZero/zk_evm).

 ## License